shegoj/Linux_Essentials/DAY1/LinuxIntro2.md

 ---

-###  Task 1: System Info: You have been asked by a senior admininstrator to provide the following information of a Linux server
+###  Task 1: System Info: You have been asked to provide the following information of the node that has just been provisioned

 - Linux Type, version and kernel number
 - Name, IP address, number of network card (interface)